tidiview/francois-vidit.com/user/sites/docs/pages/01.reference/05.bruges/01.hopital-saint-jean/01.saint-jean/docs.en.md

 modified: 13-01-2017, 16:13
 metadata:
    description: "text and image presenting the Triptych of St John the Baptist and St John the Evangelist, work of Hans Memling, seenable at the Memling Museum, Hospital Saint John of Bruges"
-   keywords: "St John Altarpiece, Memling Museum, Bruges, Brugge, Hospital Saint John, Triptych of the two Saints John, Triptych of St John the Baptist and St John the Evangelist, the Mystic Marriage of St Catherine"
+   keywords: "St John Altarpiece, Memling Museum, Bruges, Brugge, Hospital Saint John, Triptych of the two Saints John, Triptych of St John the Baptist and St John the Evangelist, the Mystic Marriage of St Catherine, Triptiek van Johannes de Doper en Johannes de Evangelist, Hans Memling, Memling, Hans Memlinc, Memlinc"
    image: saint-jean_700x379.jpg
    image_width: 700
    image_height: 379